-Upon your visit to our practice, please provide us with your current insurance card/information.
-We accept all major dental insurances including Nebraska Medicaid.
+Upon your visit to our practice, please provide us with your current dental insurance card and any information pertaining to the policy holder.
+We accept most major dental insurances.
 As a courtesy, we will file dental insurance claims for you.

 At the conclusion of your dental visit, your treatment plan will be reviewed with you in detail, breaking down estimated insurance payment (if applicable), co-pays and other financial issues that may arise.
-Our office managers will present you with a detailed outline of you treatment plan as well as discuss you financial options with you.
+Our office managers will present you with a detailed outline of your treatment plan as well as discuss your financial options with you.

 Discount Dental Plan